aerogear/aerogear-digger/fastlane/README.md

 [iOS Sample](./ios)
 [Android Sample](./android)

-## Digger-jenkins usage
+## AeroGear Digger Usage

 Fastlane version: 2.60.1

-Copy the specific platform (ios/android) fastlane folder and Jenkinsfile to your project root's folder and trigger a build in your digger-jenkins instance.
+Copy the specific platform (ios/android) fastlane folder and Jenkinsfile to your project root's folder and trigger a build in your AeroGear Digger instance.